aselker/cooperation_emergence/reports/project_report_draft1.md

 ## Experiments
 ### Experiment 1: Basic System replication
-The first step of the experiment was to prove that if a cluster of cooperators exists, it can expand and dominate the biofilm.
-In Hashem et al., their setup had squares of cooperators smaller than 6x6 dying out.
-In order to test our model's similarity, we tested multiple times at a 5x5 grids, and found that the cooperators could survive or die out, depending on luck.
+The first step of the experiment is to prove that if a cluster of cooperators exists, it can expand and dominate the biofilm.
+To test this, we simulate a biofilm without mutation.
+A square of cells in the center of the film is initialized with cooperators, and the rest of the film is filled with defectors.
+Hashem et al. found that when the square of cooperators is smaller than 6x6, it tends to be taken over by defectors; when it is 6x6 or larger, it tends to expand.
+In order to test our model's similarity, we test multiple times at a 5x5 grid, and find that the cooperators might survive or die out, depending on luck.
 Two sample runs can be seen below.
-4x4 cooperator blocks died out and 6x6 cooperator blocks survived.
+4x4 cooperator blocks reliably die out, and 6x6 cooperator blocks reliably survive.

 ![A 5x5 run of experiment 1 that survives](images/exp1_5x5_success.png)
 Fig 1: An example of experiment 1 where a 5x5 block of cooperators survives and dominates the system.